 Hallucinations are not like dreams.
 In a dream, you can do just about anything.
 Your life is different and it is possible to have some abilities.
 However, you can also have a nightmare where you are trapped and the experience is not good.
 Once we awake from a dream, all things are normal immediately.

 With hallucinations, the visions do not end even with eyes open.
 Our reality can change a lot if we suffer from hallucinations when we are awake.
-It can be frightening and disconcerting regardless of how old we are and it is even worse when an elderly person is concerned because there can be an underlying condition that is present.
+It can be frightening and unsettling regardless of how old we are and it is even worse when an elderly person is concerned because there can be an underlying condition that is present.

 You should not conclude that a disease or condition is causing the hallucination.
 Instead, do proper research so that you can find the true issue because only then can proper action be taken.